 Technical Rescue Teams (TRT)

-The Peoria Fire Department also deploys two Technical Rescue Teams (TRT).
+The Peoria Fire-Medical Department deploys two Technical Rescue Teams (TRT.)
 These teams respond to incidents requiring rope rescue, swift water rescue, confined space rescue, trench rescue, structural collapse, and helicopter rescue.
 One team staffs a fire engine, the other staffs the ladder or ladder tender, both are accompanied by a TRT support truck.
-These units are equipped with specialty rescue equipment ranging from swift water rescue tools (for plucking people from flash-flooded washes), to new extrication tools such as power rams, power spreaders and power cutters (for getting people out of burning or collapsed buildings, or cars mangled in wrecks).
+These units are equipped with specialty rescue equipment ranging from swift water rescue tools (for saving people from flooded washes,) to extrication tools such as power rams, power spreaders and power cutters (for getting people out of burning or collapsed buildings, or extricating victims from a car crash.)

 Twenty-five of the Peoria Fire Department members are also trained to staff paramedic bike teams.
 These teams provide highly mobile advanced life support services and are deployed for parades, sporting events, and other special events where normal access of fire apparatus is difficult.

 The Peoria Fire-Medical hazardous materials team is housed at fire station 193 on 83rd Avenue and Emile Zola.
 The station is equipped with a fire engine and a hazardous materials truck.
 The crew responds to chemical spills, gas leaks, carbon monoxide calls and any other situation where dangerous materials come into contact with the environment.
 The crew goes through 12 weeks of specialized training and then continuing education every week.